This is how Birmingham will ‘welcome’ the Tories | Jess Phillips

 Most people in our city won’t notice that they are here, but every single one of them will know that the Tories are in power.
 All across Birmingham, people will be getting under blankets to save on their energy bills.
 In the 10 constituencies in the city, people will be trying to make appointments to quickly fix their mortgage rates, terrified of the spiralling costs to come.

 Every hospital will have a queue of ambulances outside and an even longer queue of people waiting for one in their homes.
 Every care home in Birmingham will be calling around looking for staff, unable to fill the shortages.
 The court houses in the shiny city centre will postpone more cases in the days that the Tories come along to drink booze in our convention centre.
-Rape victims will walk down the steps of the crown court building deflated and desperate to drop out of getting justice because they have just been told it will be another year to wait.
+Rape victims will walk down the steps of the crown court building deflated and desperate to drop out of getting justice because they have just been told they will have to wait another year.

 I expect that the reception the Conservatives will get in my city will be poor.
 Not because we don’t want them here, or because we don’t generally vote for them, but because we don’t want to be disappointed anymore.
-We are laid back people generally, live and let live, just leave me out of the drama kind of tribe, but every one of us has been dragged into this frightening and uncertain time that we didn’t ask for.
+We are laid-back people, generally – a live and let live, just leave me out of the drama kind of tribe – but every one of us has been dragged into these frightening, uncertain and unwanted times.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-The people working at the convention centre will be the only people in attendance at the event who have been or are still on universal credit.
+The people working at the convention centre will be the only people in attendance who have been or are still on universal credit.
 They will be asked to pour champagne for people who will be banking over £50,000 extra thanks to the budget, while they wait to hear how their and their loved ones’ benefits will be cut.
-They will smile and behave because they need their jobs, but they will look on, as will the rest of us, thinking “you don’t know what lives are like in our home town, you’ll never have the same fears”.
+They will smile and behave because they need their jobs, but they will look on, as will the rest of us, thinking, “You don’t know what lives are like in our home town, you’ll never have the same fears.”

 I invite any member of the cabinet who is in my city this week to pull their heads out of the sand and come to my office for the day.
 Instead of standing in front of banners and slogans, to come and see Birmingham lives in their full glory.
-My constituents wouldn’t be rude, but they would be honest and frankly, I doubt there will be any of that happening in the fancy rooms at the conference.
+My constituents wouldn’t be rude, but they would be honest, and frankly, I doubt there will be any of that happening in the fancy rooms at the conference.

 No one will come, because it is easier to stand on a platform and tell the people that they don’t understand the economy than it is to say it to the face of someone about to lose their home.